jpreese/go-learn/03/README.md

 **The program**

-- Your program will need to create a new `Image` provided by the `go-slowimagedownloader` library.
-Feel free to use whatever filename you want when creating it.
+- Your program will need to create a new `Image` provided by the `slowimage` library.
+Feel free to use whatever Filename in the struct when creating it.

-- To import the go-slowimagedownloader library, include `"github.com/jpreese/go-slowimagedownloader/image"` in your import statement block.
+- To import the `slowimage` library, include `"github.com/jpreese/slowimage"` in your import statement block.
 Similar to `fmt`.

-- To access the members of the package (after importing it), use the `image.` prefix.
+- To access the members of the package (after importing it), use the `slowimage.` prefix.

 - **Your function will most likely need to take a parameter.**